HeardLibrary/digital-scholarship/lod/sparql.md

 }
 ```

 In this example, the values of the `?person` variable are constrained to be people labeled as "Shaul Kelner".
 The other two variables can have any value.
+It is not restricted to the `http://vandy` graph, and picks up a lot more triples that came from other graphs in the triplestore.

 ## Refactoring data from Wikidata

 Although the Wikidata data model (essentially the same as the generic Wikibase data model) can be expressed as RDF, it has some significant differences from standard Linked Data practices.
 In particular, all entities are "items" and don't have `rdf:type` assignments.
 Nearly all properties are ideosyncratic to Wikidata, so with the notable exception of `rdfs:label`, virtually none of the "standard" Linked Data properties (Dublin Core, FOAF, schema.org, etc.) are used.

-Another challenge is that since Wikidata is by design very multilingual, acquiring every label will often result in more that what is needed.
-So filtering for particular languages can be helpful.
+Another challenge is that since Wikidata is by design very multilingual, acquiring every label will often result in more labels than are needed.
+So filtering labels for particular languages can be helpful.

-If we want to harvest data from Wikidata, but express it in more standard terms, we can use CONSTRUCT queries.
+If we want to harvest data from Wikidata but express it in more standard terms, we can use CONSTRUCT queries.
 Here is an example:

 ```sparql
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>